Elections and Voting

 Home» Lesson Plans »

-Students will experience working in small groups discussing a controversial issue.
+- Collaboration, including civil conversation and conflict resolution: students will experience working in small groups discussing a controversial issue.
 They will learn how to listen, understand and respect one another, especially when there are differences of opinion and background.

-Students will learn to better identify bias of different sources, classmates and in themselves, and how to get and maintain a balance of perspective.
+- Research and analysis, identifying bias: students will learn to better identify bias of different sources, classmates and in themselves, and how to get and maintain a balance of perspective.

-Many students do not feel prepared to participate or vote.
+- Civics participation: many students do not feel prepared to participate or vote.
 This program teaches students how to learn more about the news media, issues and elections so they can be better prepared and more confident for participating in elections.

 See how this program complies with Common Core standards.

-Participate in an Online Dialog:
+- Participate in an Online Dialog on Mismatch.